spring-tips/configuration/README.md

 ```

-The `@Data` and `@RequiredArgsConstructor` annotations on the `BootifulProperties` object come from Lombok. `@Data` synthesizes getters for final fields, and getters and setters for non-final fields. `@RequiredArgsConstructor` synthesizes a constructor for all the final fields int he class.
+The `@Data` and `@RequiredArgsConstructor` annotations on the `BootifulProperties` object come from Lombok. `@Data` synthesizes getters for final fields and getters and setters for non-final fields. `@RequiredArgsConstructor` synthesizes a constructor for all the final fields int he class.
 The result is an object that's immutable once constructed through constructor initialization.
 Spring boot's ConfigurationProperties mechanism doesn't know about immutable objects by default; you need to use the `@ConstructorBinding` annotation, a reasonably new addition to Spring Boot, to make it do the right thing here.
-This is even more useful in other programming languages like Kotlin (`data class ...`) and Scala (`case class ...`) which have syntax sugar fro creating immutable objects.
+This is even more useful in other programming languages like Kotlin (`data class ...`) and Scala (`case class ...`), which have syntax sugar for creating immutable objects.

-We've seen that Spring can load cofguration adjvacent to the application `.jar`, and that it can load the configuration from environment ariables and program arguments. its not hard o get information ito a Spring Boot aplication, but its sort of piecemail.
+We've seen that Spring can load configuration adjacent to the application `.jar`, and that it can load the configuration from environment variables and program arguments.
+It's not hard o get information into a Spring Boot application, but its sort of piecemeal.
 It's hard to version control environment variables or to secure program arguments.

-To solve some of these problems the Spring Coud tam built the spring CLou COnfigu Server.
+To solve some of these problems, the Spring Cloud team built the spring CLou COnfigu Server.
 The Spring Cloud Config Server is an HTTP API that fronts a backend storage engine.
-The storage s pluggable, with the most common being a Git repository thoguht there is suport for others as well.
+The storage s pluggable, with the most common being a Git repository, though there is support for others as well.
 These include SUbversion, a local file system, and even [MongDB](https://github.com/spring-cloud-incubator/spring-cloud-config-server-mongodb).

-We're goin to setup a nw Spring Cloud Cpnfig Server.
+We're going to set up a new Spring Cloud Config Server.
 Go to the Spring Initializr and choose `Config Server` and then click `Generate`.
-Open it in you favorite IDE.
+Open it in your favorite IDE.

-We're going to need to do two things to make it work: first we must use an annotation and then provide ac ofniguration value to point it to the Git repository with out configuration file.
-Here'sw aht your application.properties should look like.
+We're going to need to do two things to make it work: first, we must use an annotation and then provide a configuration value to point it to the Git repository with our configuration file.
+Here are the `application.properties`.

 ```properties
 spring.cloud.config.server.git.uri=https://github.com/joshlong/greetings-config-repository.git
 server.port=8888
 ```

-And here's what yor main class should look like.
+And here's what your main class should look like.

 ```java
 package com.example.configserver;